 When you click the Funnels option in that menu, the Funnels screen opens:

-The one I’ve completed to date is the TEM CF FUNNEL.
+The most recent one I’ve completed to date is the CF AF Bootcamp.

-This is actually the funnel I use to promote Clickfunnels itself.
-Since I’m in my mentor, Zach Crawford’s team, he gives access to the same funnel he uses himself to everyone in his team.
+This is actually the funnel I use to promote a free affiliate marketing training course.
+Since I’m in my mentor, Zach Crawford’s team, and I bought his Accelerator upsell, he gives access to a pre-built but personalised funnel he uses himself.
+His team build the funnel for you.

 Using a Shared Funnel is a huge time saver as all the hard work is done for you.
 All you have to do is update the funnel with some of your own personal info and your own affiliate links.